gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -   In WHM, select the account where the installation will be performed
 -	Go to [cPanel] and choose `MySQL Database Wizard`
--	In wizard Step 1:
+-	In wizard Step 1 Create a Database:
     -   Decide on the database name suffix
         -   A good choice is `omeka`
     -   Enter the suffix in the **New Database** field